rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m error
 ```

-The query returns logs in arbitrary order because sorting of big amounts of logs may require non-trivial amounts of CPU and RAM.
+The query returns logs in arbitrary order because sorting a large number of logs may require non-trivial amounts of CPU and RAM.
-The number of logs with `error` word over the last 5 minutes isn't usually too big (e.g. less than a few millions), so it is OK to sort them with [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe).
+The number of logs with the `error` word over the last 5 minutes isn't usually too big (e.g., less than a few million), so it is OK to sort them with the [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe).
 The following query sorts the selected logs by [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) field:

 ```logsql
 _time:5m error | sort by (_time)
 ```

-It is unlikely you are going to investigate more than a few hundreds of logs returned by the query above.
+It is unlikely you are going to investigate more than a few hundred logs returned by the query above.
 So you can limit the number of returned logs
 with [`limit` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#limit-pipe).
 The following query returns the last 10 logs with the `error` word over the last 5 minutes:

 ```logsql